Marjorie Taylor Greene’s Twitter account banned for good over Covid-19 misinformation

 Greene is longtime purveyor of Covid-19 falsehoods and vaccine conspiracies

-Republican Congresswoman Marjorie Taylor Greene was permanently banned from Twitter on Sunday after sharing misinformation related to Covid-19.
+Republican congresswoman Marjorie Taylor Greene was permanently banned from Twitter on Sunday after sharing misinformation related to Covid-19.

 The right-wing Georgia lawmaker has had her account frozen multiple times in the past for spreading various falsehoods related to vaccines and the pandemic.
 This time, the ban is for good.

-“We permanently suspended the account you referenced (@mtgreenee) for repeated violations of our COVID-19 misinformation policy.
+“We permanently suspended the account you referenced (@mtgreenee) for repeated violations of our Covid-19 misinformation policy.
 We’ve been clear that, per our strike system for this policy, we will permanently suspend accounts for repeated violations of the policy,” a spokesperson for the company told The Independent.

 A screenshot of Ms Greene’s Twitter account obtained by The Independent showed a tweet from the congresswoman falsely claiming that the federal government was ignoring “extremely high amounts of Covid vaccine deaths”, citing data from the Food and Drug Administration’s Vaccine Adverse Event Reporting System (VAERS).